StakProtocol/stak-frontend/README.md

 # Stak Protocol Frontend

-A modern web3 application for launching and managing Flying ICOs and Stak Vaults.
+A modern web3 application for launching and managing Stak Vaults.

 ## Features

 - **Wallet Connection**: Connect using MetaMask, WalletConnect, or injected wallets
-- **Flying ICOs**: Launch and manage token offerings with perpetual put options
 - **Stak Vaults**: Create and manage yield-generating vaults with performance fees
 - **Data Visualization**: Interactive charts showing token distribution, vesting schedules, and utilization rates
 - **Position Management**: View and manage your positions in ICOs and vaults